movefuns/web3startrek/README.md

 The goal of the MoveFuns Web3 StarTrek is to build a learning community to explore the Web3 universe together.
 The name StarTrek stands for 'Star Trek' and pays homage to [Star Trek](https://en.wikipedia.org/wiki/Star_Trek).

-The source of this idea is that we found that many developers want to learn blockchain and Web3, but this field has a certain learning threshold, which is often difficult to adhere to, and at the same time, there is a large shortage of talents in this field.

-So in order to motivate new developers to participate in blockchain and Web3, we try to do a LearnToEarn experiment, where developers can earn while learning.
-After the event was launched, everyone's enthusiasm for participating exceeded expectations, and soon enough developers were recruited for the first phase.
-Therefore, we plan to make it a long-term project, and then we have the StarTrek.

-## Economic Model

-In the traditional learning method, students pay to schools or training institutions, and there is no reason to **Earn** through learning in turn.
-But at the same time, we can also find that companies need to spend a high cost to select suitable talents and train new employees.
-The inventors of new technologies have to spend a lot of money if they want to promote new technologies in the market.
-If we combine several parties, the **Learning** process is also the process of selecting talents, training employees, or promoting technology, and we can realize **LearnToEarn**, which is especially suitable for open source projects.

-## Mode of Operation

-It is still in the pioneering and initial stage, and many operating rules are still being explored, which need to be collided with the participants of the first phase.
-There are currently several challenges:

-1. The community's documentation and learning materials are incomplete, and there is a lack of tutors.
-It is difficult to guide newbies.
-In the early stage, developers can only rely on self-study and build learning materials together.

-2. Are entry rules required to participate in the event?
-What are the conditions?
-An admission rule for a simple interview is currently set.

-3. What is Earn based on?
-The initial idea is to calculate a value based on the average learning time of developers in the first phase, which can motivate developers who learn fast.

-4. How is the final learning outcome measured?
-There are currently several ideas:

-    * Through learning, you can carry out some formal development tasks, and participate in the development of Starcoin and Starcoin ecological projects full-time or part-time.

-    * I have independently developed a DApp (including smart contracts and front-end), or an independent ecological tool application.

-## Route Map

-1. Through the activities of the first phase, a relatively complete operation method was explored.
-2. Recruit full-time or part-time navigators (instructors) to create a curriculum system.
-3. Set up StarTrek DAO, try to organize and run StarTrek through the on-chain DAO model, and issue soul-bound NFT graduation certificates to graduate members.
-4. Explore patterns for incubating projects in StarTrek.

 ## Learning Direction